cygni/cygni-competence-7-databases/couchdb/README.md

 $ git clone http://github.com/cygni/cygni-competence-7-databases
 ```

-Navigate to cygni-competence-7-databases/couchdb/ and build the docker images we will use in this exercise.
-Also create a new docker network called 'couchdb'.
+Pull the docker images we will use in this exercise and create a new docker network called 'couchdb'.

 ```
-$ docker build -t cygni-couchdb-db db
+$ docker pull cygni/7-databases:couchdb
-$ docker build -t cygni-couchdb-shell .
+$ docker pull cygni/7-databases:couchdb-shell
 $ docker network create couchdb
 ```

 ## Running CouchDB
-Start a new container from the 'cygni-couch-db' image using the following command (WINDOWS or bash):
+Start a new container from the 'cygni/7-databases:couchdb' image using the following command (WINDOWS or bash):

 ```
-WINDOWS > docker run -d --name couch -p 5984:80 -v %cd%\db:/couchdb/data --net couchdb cygni-couchdb-db BASH    $ docker run -d --name couch -p 5984:80 -v $(pwd)/db:/couchdb/data --net couchdb cygni-couchdb-db
+WINDOWS > docker run -d --name couch -p 5984:80 -v %cd%\db:/couchdb/data --net couchdb cygni/7-databases:couchdb BASH    $ docker run -d --name couch -p 5984:80 -v $(pwd)/db:/couchdb/data --net couchdb cygni/7-databases:couchdb
 ```

 Verify that your database is up and running at [localhost:5984/_utils][fauxton].
 You should be presented to 'Fauxton', the web interface that comes with CouchDB.